Hot Runner Maintenance Training Needs to Include Why Not Just How

 2. Mold Box Connections and Grounding

-Ensure the heater connectors have a ground wire connected to the mold box and that the mold box is mounted directly to the hot half.
+Lastly, ensure the heater connectors have a ground wire connected to the mold box and that the mold box is mounted directly to the hot half.
 The last thing to check is the connector pins and latches.
 Bent pins and pushed-back inserts are a common issue and a game stopper.
 Broken or missing latches will cause intermittent connections, leading to intermittent alarms, poor t/c readings and open circuits.

 3. Heater and Thermocouple Cable Connections and Grounding

-Heater and t/c cables have the same potential issues as mold boxes, including miswires, opens, shorts, missing or bad ground, bent pins and pushed-back inserts.
+Heater and t/c cables have the same potential issues as mold boxes, including mis-wires, opens, shorts, missing or bad ground, bent pins and pushed-back inserts.

-Cables can also have physical wear and tear, especially around the strain areas near the connectors.
+Moreover, cables can also have physical wear and tear, especially around the strain areas near the connectors.
 Ideally, cables should have service tags indicating that they are production-ready.

 4. Hot Runner Controller Connectors, Maintenance and Grounding